albertopatino/oracle_database_control_repo/README.md

     profile:              MYAPP_PROFILE
 ```

-Now add these settings to your control repo and redeploy the environment on the Puppet server.
+Now add this yaml file to your control repo and redeploy the environment on the Puppet server.

 ```bash
 # Commit it to your git